CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: CP-Semigroups over monoids

-Moreover, suppose that (as discussed in the Example-Section \ref{EXwnsSEC}) the $w_t:=v_t^*$ form a coisometric dilation of a (proper) contraction semigroup $c_t$, so that there is a projection $q\in\sB(G)\subset\sB(H)$ such that $qv_t^*q=c_t$.
+Suppose, on the one hand, that (as discussed in the Example-Section \ref{EXwnsSEC}) the $w_t:=v_t^*$ form a coisometric dilation of a (proper) contraction semigroup $c_t$, so that there is a projection $q\in\sB(G)\subset\sB(H)$ such that $qv_t^*q=c_t$.
 (For instance, take $q=ff^*$, where the unit vector $f$ is the function $x\mapsto e^{-x}$, so that $qv_t^*q=qe^{-t}$.)
 Then $(\sB(H),\vt,q)$ is an \nbd{E_0}dilation of the (non-Markov!)
-CP-semigroup $S_t:=c_t^*\bullet c_t$ (by Observation \ref{E0strongob}, necessarily a weak dilation) which \it{compresses} (by $p$) to the (strong!) non-$E_0$ dilation $(\sB(G),T,q)$.
-(See Subsection \ref{EXBexSEC}\ref{BexSSEC} and the part about incompressible dilations Section \ref{minSEC}.)
+CP-semigroup $S_t:=c_t^*\bullet c_t$ (by Observation \ref{E0strongob}, necessarily a weak dilation) which \it{compresses} (by $p$) to the (strong!) non-$E_0$ dilation $(\sB(G),T,q)$ of $S$.
+(See Subsection \ref{EXBexSEC}\ref{BexSSEC} and the part about incompressible dilations in Section \ref{minSEC}.)